micheleminno/meteo-reports/README.md

 ## Install and run locally
 - npm run build: it will build the client and install the server
 - npm start: it will start the server

+## Run only the client with fake data
+- npm run start-client: it will start the client with no server